andrewjamesford/demo-node-api/README.md

 # demo-node-api

-A demo API app using Node and a repository pattern
+A demo API app using Node and the repository design pattern